-- Pests: Aphids, flea beetles and mustard saw fly are common insect pests found in growing radish.
+- Pests: Aphids, flea beetles, and mustard sawflies are common insect pests found in growing radish.

 Control measures: These pests can be controlled by spraying Malathion 50 EC 1 ml/1 liter of water twice or thrice at 10 days intervals.

-- Diseases: White rust is common disease found in radish plantation.
+- Diseases: White rust is a common disease found in radish plantations.

 Control measures: White rust can be controlled by spraying Copper oxychloride 2 grams/ 1 liter of water.

 Note: Your local department of horticulture is a good source of finding information about pests and diseases in Growing Radish.
 Don’t experiment on your own without knowing the symptoms and causes.